oOraph/blog/lora-adapters-dynamic-loading.md

 So, as a user, if you were requesting for a LoRA adapter that was not so popular, even if it was based on the SDXL model like the vast majority of adapters found on the Hub so far, it would have required **35s** to warm it up and get an answer on the first request (the following ones would have taken the inference time, eg. **10s**).

-Now, since all adapters use only a few distinct "blue" base models (like 2 significant ones for diffusion actually), even if your adapter is not so popular, there is a good chance that its "blue" service is already warmed up.
+Now, since all adapters use only a few distinct "blue" base models (like 2 significant ones for diffusion), even if your adapter is not so popular, there is a good chance that its "blue" service is already warmed up.
 In other words, there is a good chance that you avoid the 25s warm up time, even if you do not request your model that often.
-This is why we said in the introduction that the request time fell down from 35s to 10s.
+The blue model is already downloaded and ready, all we have to do is unload the previous adapter and load the new one, which takes **3s** as we will see [below](#loading-figures).
+This is why we said in the introduction that the request time fell down from 35s to 13s.

 And in the same time, this requires less GPUs to serve all the distinct models (though we already had some way to share GPUs between deployments to maximize their compute usage).
 More specifically, in a **2 minutes** time frame, there are approximately **10** distinct LoRA adapters that will be requested.
 Instead of spawning 10 deployments, and keeping them warm for a few minutes, in case the user would be performing more requests, we just serve all of them with 1 or 2 GPUs (or punctually more if there is a request burst)